LightSun/Visitor/README.md

 # Visitor
 this is a java lib for fast vist list , set ,map and etc. specially with 'CRUD' operations.
+And add some functionc from groovy.
 Also we can tranform between  Collection (CollectionVisitService) and map (MapVisitService) ,which use chain structure.

 [Java doc(in jcenter)](https://bintray.com/lightsun/maven/Visitor/1.1.0#files/com/heaven7/java/visitor/Visitor/1.1.0)